TGChenZP/COMP20008-A2_GroupWork__Py/README.md

 # COMP20008-A2
+## Assignment 2 of COMP20008 Elements of Data Processing at University of Melbourne

 **Co-authors:** Ron Chen <br />
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;Aoxiang Xiao <br />
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;Un Leng Kam <br />

+Created: Semester 1 2021

+Demonstrates ability to use Python to perform Data Cleaning and Data Analysis

+Includes a report on findings

+*Due to Copyright reasons may not upload Assignment Specification*

 Programmes used: Python and Excel<br />
 Libraries used: pandas, NumPy, re, matplotlib, sklearn, math and statistics